crcx/parable/Parable.md

 Notes:

 * Unicode support is being worked on, but should not be considered reliable at this point

+Conversion rules:

+* If the source value is a number, treat the number as the character code
+* If the source is a string, return the first character

 ## Strings and Comments